hautonjt/data-pipeline/docs/pipeline.md

 Define a GeoEnrichIPRecord processor to enrich the destination IP of events from Packetbeat.

-Hint: the Maxmind database is located at /opt/nifi/nifi-current/state/GeoLite2-City.mmdb
+Hint: the Maxmind database is located at `/opt/nifi/nifi-current/state/GeoLite2-City.mmdb`.
+Ensure that both the `found` and `not found` are connected and not terminated (we do not want to drop events just because GeoIP failed).

-You will need to redo the relationships between the events.

-Set the city record path to be `/dest
+Use the following settings:
+- City Record Path: `/destination/geo/city_name`
+- Latitude Record Path: `/destination/geo/location/lat`
+- Longitude Record Path: `/destination/geo/location/lon`
+- Country Record Path: `/destination/geo/country_name`
+- Country ISO Code Record Path: `/destination/geo/country_iso_code`
+- Country Postal Code Record Path: `/destination/geo/postal_code`

 ---